 Alternatives to Nashville Software School

 If you decide not to enroll in Nashville Software School, there are a number of alternative bootcamps and courses for aspiring web developers and data analysts.

 - The popular bootcamps BrainStation and allWomen Academy offer programs in web development, web design, data science, marketing, and product management.
-Like Nashville Software School, they emphasize project-based learning and collaboration with other students.

 - Students seeking on 1-on-1 mentorship can also check out Thinkful, a bootcamp that teaches courses in data science, software engineering, and more.
 Like Nashville Software School, their program includes career coaching and group projects students add to their portfolios.